Handy Library Manager

 Advanced Search:

-Create a search definition that displays only recently entered items.
-You can do this based on the record entry date (DATE_ADDED) data field or the copy id value (ID) that increases incrementally.
-Navigate to the Labels printing feature after obtaining the list of recently entered items.
-Choose a predefined label template.
-Use the Print Preview feature to check the content of the label report.
+Create a search definition that displays only recently added items.
+You can base this on the record entry date field (DATE_ADDED) or the copy ID value (ID), which increases incrementally.
+After obtaining the list of recently added items, navigate to the label printing feature.
+Select a predefined label template, and use the Print Preview feature to check the content of the label report.

 1. Predefined View